predicta-market/.github/profile/README.md

-# PredictaMarket | The Prediction Market
+# Predicta | The Prediction Market

-This is a prediction market platform, where users can make predictions about the outcome of future events.
-Users can buy and sell predictions, and the system handles trade execution, market resolution, and provides real-time updates.
-The platform is designed using a microservice architecture, with each microservice handling a specific part of the system.
+This is a prediction market platform, where you can make money by predicting future events' outcomes.
+Users can buy and sell predictions, and the system handles trade execution, and market resolution, and provides real-time updates.
+The platform uses a microservice architecture, each handling a specific part of the system.

 ### 1. Trade Engine Microservice
 The Trade Engine handles the core functionality of executing trades, managing market prices, and resolving markets based on event outcomes.